No they aren’t. You will have to do it at the proper age (most vets will fix them at 6 months of age).

 - Avoid buying a puppy from flea markets, many people have reported to buy a puppy that became sick and died a few days later, losing the puppy, their money and the vet bills.
 "What's cheap turn out to be expensive" In other words, don't buy a puppy for their low price, at the end you know that "you get what you pay for".

 Yes, please refer to the appointment page to make arrangements.

 No sorry, due to the fact that all breeders must go through some requirements they all have to be from our area.

-They have to be 8 weeks or older to be released.
-We usually release our puppies at the age of 9 weeks old and the release date may be subject to be delayed if we feel that it is safer for the puppy.
+They have to be at least 8 weeks or older to be released.
+We usually release our puppies at the age of 9 weeks old.

 First of all, the names "teacups, mini tiny, micro mi tiny toy, mini toys, or tiny toys" are just nick names given by buyers or breeders and they are not official names to identify their breed's size.